The benefits of contributing: example

 By her 80th birthday, Michelle will have received |

 Lucia and Michelle were developed as examples by HOOPP for illustrative purposes only.
-In these examples, we have assumed that Lucia and Michelle have qualified for past service benefit improvements, including the improvement effective on July 1, 2024.
-For simplicity, inflation protection has not been factored into this example.
+In these examples, we have modelled their pensions to continue increasing during retirement with an assumed annual cost-of-living adjustment of 2% and that they have qualified for past service benefit improvements, including the improvement effective on July 1, 2024.
 All amounts have been rounded to the nearest dollar.